Milkdown/milkdown/gh-pages/component/Demo/content/index.md

 You may notice the emoji filter while inputting values, try to type `:baby` to see the list.

-You can also type `:emoji:` to toggle the emoji picker.

 ---

 Diagrams is powered by [mermaid](https://mermaid-js.github.io/mermaid/#/).